 Another way to standardize gravimetry is to divide the gravimetric test results by the patient’s body area, which is calculated using the individual’s height [body area (m2) = 0.01667 × height (cm)0.5 × mass (kg)0.5] (58).

 Before the test, the skin area to be evaluated needs to be thoroughly cleaned and dried.
 A 1–5% iodine in alcohol solution is applied over the field.
 The Modified starch-iodine test utilizes BetadineTM solution.
-After the solution is thoroughly dried, a starch powder (e.g., cooking corn starch) is lightly dusted on the examined skin area using a cotton ball, brush, sifter, or loose gauze.
+After the solution is thoroughly dried, a starch powder (e.g., cooking corn starch) is lightly dusted on the skin area using a cotton ball, brush, sifter, or loose gauze.
 Paper saturated with starch-iodine placed over the sweat area works similarly.
-The sweat moisture dissolves the iodine and starch, resulting in a polyiodide chain via a chemical reaction, which turns the light brown iodine color to a dark purple color (61).
+The sweat moisture dissolves the iodine and starch, resulting in a polyiodide chain via a chemical reaction, which turns the light brown iodine color into a dark purple color (61).
 The purple area marks the sweat gland orifices, which appear as small dots.
-Alizarin or ponceau red dye and starch, instead of iodine solution, is used for iodine-sensitive patients, and the sweat area turns pink (63).
+Alizarin or ponceau red dye and starch, instead of iodine solution, may be used for iodine-sensitive patients and result in the sweat area turning pink (63).
 False positives, appearing as streaks or smears of dark pigments, occur if the skin has not been thoroughly dried of sweat or if the iodine solution is not thoroughly dried prior to starch application.
 False negatives may occur if the starch is applied too heavily.
 Digital photography taken from the hyperhidrotic areas aids in documentation and comparison pre- and post-treatment.